WebAssembly/benchmarks/proposals/opencv-kernels/README.md

 /* www.movable-type.co.uk/scripts/sha256.html                                                     */
 /* - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -  */
 ```
+## Version
+OpenCV: 4.3.0

+Emscripten SDK: 1.39.16 (LLVM backend)

-## How to build OpenCV.js
+## How to build OpenCV.js (Optional)
+The source code of OpenCV located at: https://github.com/opencv/opencv.git

-The build process is **optional** as a prebuilt opencv.js is included in this project.
-It's also efficient to build opencv.js on your own: after installing Emscripten SDK, and activating PATH and other environment variables in current terminal, running build.sh script generates opencv.js and copies it here:
+After installing Emscripten SDK, and activating PATH and other environment variables in current terminal, running the following commands generates OpenCV.js:
 ```
-./build.sh
+cd opencv
+python ./platforms/js/build_js.py build_wasm --build_wasm
 ```

+A bash script, build.sh, is provided for building the workload with OpenCV 4.3.0.
+But before running this script, please ensure the Emscripten is successfully installed and can be located with the environment variables.

 ## How to run
 This workload could run in three modes with input images of different sizes: small (640\*480), medium (1280\*720) and large (1920\*1080).
 And it supports Node.js, V8 shell and browsers.

 Node.js:
 ```
 node perf.js [mode]
 ```
 V8 shell:
 ```
 d8 perf.js [-- mode]
 ```